ttscoff/na_gem/README.md

-    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --save=TITLE                           - Save this search for future use (default: none) -v, --invert                           - Show actions not matching search pattern -x, --exact                            - Match pattern exactly
+    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --save=TITLE                           - Save this search for future use (default: none) --tagged=TAG                           - Match actions containing tag.
+Allows value comparisons (may be used more than once, default: none)
+    -v, --invert                           - Show actions not matching search pattern -x, --exact                            - Match pattern exactly